rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: Let's assume you're going to take some vacation.

 1. On the **Capacity** tab of the **Sprints** view, directly next to the entry representing your user account, in the **Days off** column, click the **0 days** entry.
 This will display a panel where you can set your days off.
-1. In the displayed panel, use the calendar view to set your vacation to span five work days during the current sprint (within the next three weeks) and, once completed, click **OK**.
+1. In the displayed panel, use the calendar view to set your vacation to span five workdays during the current sprint (within the next three weeks) and, once completed, click **OK**.

     ![Enter "Start", "End" and "Days Off" as mentioned](images/m1/days_off_v1.png)